Nick can be contacted at email@example.com.

 Nick’s CV can be accessed here.

 Nick is a cultural and intellectual historian of the twentieth-century United States.
-He holds a BA in History and Politics from the University of Warwick, and an MRes and PhD in American Studies from the University of Nottingham.
-He joined CCCU in September 2012, and is Senior Lecturer in American Social and Cultural History in the Department of History and American Studies.
-During 2013-14 he is a British Association for American Studies Visiting Research Fellow at the Institute of the Americas, University College, London.
+He completed his PhD in American Studies at the University of Nottingham in 2012, and joined CCCU in the same year.
+During 2013-14 he is a British Association for American Studies Visiting Research Fellow at the Institute of the Americas, University College London, and in July and August 2014 he will undertake research at New York University and Columbia University funded by a Fulbright Commission American Studies Grant.

-Nick's first book, The Cultural Left and the Reagan Era: U.S. Protest and Central American Revolution, is under contract with I. B. Tauris, and will appear in 2015.
+Nick's first book, The Cultural Left and the Reagan Era: U.S. Protest and Central American Revolution, is under contract with I. B. Tauris, and will appear in 2015 as a part of the Library of Modern America series.
 The book examines the responses of a range of intellectual and cultural figures to the social and political crises that took place in Nicaragua, El Salvador and Guatemala between 1979 and 1992.
 Research on the project was supported by the Arts and Humanities Research Council, the Kluge Center at the Library of Congress, the Institute for Advanced Studies in the Humanities at the University of Edinburgh, and the British Association for American Studies.

-Nick is in the initial stages of a research project that examines popular histories written by American historians as a means of engaging with an audience beyond the academy, focussing on the work of Richard Hofstadter, John Hope Franklin, Daniel Boorstin and Howard Zinn.
+Nick is currently working on a research project that examines popular histories written by American historians as a means of engaging with an audience beyond the academy, focussing on the work of Richard Hofstadter, John Hope Franklin, Daniel Boorstin and Howard Zinn.

-Nick also sits on the steering committee of HOTCUS (Historians of the Twentieth Century United States).
-More details about the society can be found here.
+Nick also sits on the steering committee of HOTCUS (Historians of the Twentieth Century United States), and the executive committee of BAAS (British Association for American Studies).

 Alongside his academic activities, Nick is a follower of Arsenal Football Club, runs the occasional marathon, and is an ineffective golfer.